 Copperheads are venomous, but their venom is relatively mild compared to other venomous snakes.
 Bites are not usually life-threatening, but if bitten you should always seek medical attention.
 These snakes produce hemotoxic venom, which affects the immediate area around the bite and causes painful but usually temporary tissue damage.

-How Deadly Is a Copperhead Snake and What Should You Do if Bitten?
+Are Copperheads Deadly and What Should You Do if Bitten?

 While a copperhead is generally not considered deadly, especially with proper treatment, its bite will hurt.
 Here are some do’s for dealing with any snake bite: